SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/03-Console.md

 [slide]
 # Concatenating Text and Numbers
-Besides for summing up numbers, the operator `+` is also used for **joining pieces of text** (concatenation of two strings one after another).
+Aside from summing summing up numbers, the operator `+` is also used for **joining pieces of text** (concatenation of two strings one after another).

 In programming, joining two pieces of text is called **"concatenation"**.

-Here is how we can concatenate a text with a number by the `+` operator:
+Here is how we can concatenate text with a number

 ```js live
 let firstName = "John";